RouHim/beammp-container-image/README.md

 ## Usage

-The sections below provides use cases for docker and docker-compose.
+The sections below provides use cases for docker and docker compose.

 ### docker